3mdeb/news-and-ideas/blog/content/post/2020-03-27-trenchboot-nlnet-lz.md

 If you haven't read [introductory blog post](link-to-introductory) yet, I strongly recommend to do it before proceeding here.
 We have presented our motivation, project's overview concept and goals there.
-Generally speaking, over time, we will be introducing new issues according to project's state.
+Generally speaking, we will be introducing new issues according to project's state over time.
 If you want to keep up with project development, stay tuned and always try to catch up missed articles.

 > Those articles will not always be strictly technical.
 Therefore, if you think some topics should be elaborated, feel free to ask us a question.

-In this article, I will explain how the project is build.
+In this article, I will explain how the project is built.
 Mostly, what hardware, firmware and software components we are using.
 The most essential parts of system will be also described in details.
-It's important to understand their role, so you will be able to, fully consciously, reproduce the environment.
+It's important to understand their role, so you will be able to reproduce the environment smoothly and consciously.

 ## Testing platform